Last modified: 2004-07-03 by

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-Limoges has given its name to the verb limoger (lit., to limogize), which means "to dismiss".
+Limoges has given its name to the verb limoger (lit., to limogize), which means 'to dismiss'.
 During the First World War, Foch, Commander-in-Chief of the French Army, was so upset by the lack of clue of several generals that he exiled them to Limoges, far behind the frontline.
-The story has been mostly forgotten but the words limoger and limogeage are still in common use, especially for politicians and sports coaches.
+The story has been mostly forgotten but the words limoger and limogeage are still in common use, especially for politicians and sport coaches.

 Ivan Sache, 26 April 2003

-The flag of Limousin can be seen with 11 ermine spots placed 4+3+4 instead of the semy of ermine.
+The provincial banner of Limousin can be seen with 11 ermine spots placed 4+3+4 instead of the semy of ermine.

 Pascal Vagnat, 5 May 2003

-Local historical associations recommend to use another historical banner of arms, Parti au premier d'or aux 3 lions d'azur 2-1, au second bandé d'or et de gueules (Per pale, or three lions azure 2 + 1, bendy or and gules).
+Parti au premier d'or aux 3 lions d'azur 2-1, au second bandé d'or et de gueules

 These alternative provincial arms were the arms of the Limoges-Turenne family (1148-1291).
 They were adopted, if not used, by the Regional Council of Limousin, which uses now a logo.
 These arms are also shown on the departmental arms of Corrèze, which were adopted by the General Council of the department, then presided by Jacques Chirac.